 “What is the exchange rate?”
 Jenni asked.

-“In local exchange, it is two Credits to the dollar,” Renwick answered.
+“It will be different in the countries of each of the AHCP locations, but in local exchange, it is currently two Credits to the dollar,” Renwick answered.

 “Sweet!”
 Dante exclaimed, sitting on the edge of his couch cushion.
 “That makes our prize two million in Credits!”
 When the others looked at him in amusement, he shrugged.
 “I know it’s the same, but I like that it sounds like more.”